dwcowan/RegClassifier/docs/Matlab_Style_Guide.md

 # MATLAB Style Guide

 This is the **single source of truth** for **Naming** classes, functions, variables, constants, files/modules, tests, and other identifiers.
+It includes the canonical standard for developing code.

 See the [process guide](README_NAMING.md) for how register identifiers.